On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Evaluation of LDA for reconstruction and generation of the heat flux

 The autocorrelation functions are displayed in Figure~\ref{fig:vert:autocorrel} for the selected locations indicated in Figure~\ref{fig:stats}, which correspond to regions of high heat flux.
 We can see that that in all cases, the flux remains correlated over much longer vertical extents than in the horizontal direction.
 Both the LDA-reconstructed and the POD-generated autocorrelations approximate the original data well - again, by construction, POD-based fields are optimal to reconstruct second-order statistics.
 The LDA-generated autocorrelation is not as close to the original one, but still manages to capture the characteristic spatial scale over which the fields are correlated.

-One-point pdfs of the convective flux are represented in Figure~\ref{fig:vert:hist} for the same selected locations (again, indicated in Figure~\ref{fig:stats}).
-POD-generated fields tend to overpredict lower values of the convective flux while underpredicting higher values and therefore do not capture well the intermittent features of the heat flux.
-The LDA-generated fields display a better agreement with the original fields and are in particular able to capture the exponential tails of the distributions.
+One-point pdfs of the flux $\Phi$ are represented in Figure~\ref{fig:vert:hist} for the same selected locations (again, indicated in Figure~\ref{fig:stats}).
+POD-generated fields tend to overpredict lower values and underpredict higher values, which means that they do not capture well the intermittent features of the heat flux.
+The LDA-generated fields display a better agreement with the original fields and are in particular able to reproduce the exponential tails of the distributions.